CRMA Strategic Projects: what the EU auditors’ warning means for real project execution

 4. Does the project have a believable route to supply contribution?

 If the strategic case depends on contributing to European supply security, the route from today’s stage to actual delivered tonnes matters.
-Timing, scale-up, processing route, logistics and off-take logic all need to make sense.
+Timing, scale-up, processing route, logistics, and off-take logic all need to make sense.

 5. Are the assumptions strong enough for public and investor-facing scrutiny?